kostyaVyrodov/education/db/relational-databases/README.md

 A relation will be in 2NF if:

 - it is in 1NF and
-- all non-key attributes are fully functional dependent on the primary key.
+- all non-key attributes are fully functional dependent on the primary key, so there is no partial dependency

 **Violation of 2NF.** Non-prime attribute TEACHER_AGE is dependent on TEACHER_ID which is a proper subset of a candidate key.